LucasMiserez/dotnet-react-ts-template/README.md

 ![banner](banner.png)

 This template provides a seamless integration of ASP.NET Core with React and TypeScript, enabling a robust full-stack development environment.

+**It's essentially the standard ASP.NET Core with React template, restructured and enhanced with TypeScript integration for a more robust and type-safe development experience.**

 Follow the steps below to get started:

 ## Installation